 The BSCB Women in Cell Biology Early Career Award Medal was founded in 2015 to mark the 50th Anniversary of the founding of the BSCB.
-This annual honour is awarded to an outstanding female cell biologist who has started her own research group in the UK within the last 6 years, with allowances for legitimate career breaks.
+This annual honour is awarded to an outstanding female cell biologist who has started her own research group within the last 6 years, with allowances for career breaks.
 Applicants must also have published at least one senior author paper from their own laboratory.

 “While the concept of women-only prizes is controversial, most scientists think that we lose far too many talented, young, female scientists.
 We hope that this award will help raise the profile of some of our most promising young stars at a crucial stage in their career and that the awardees will serve as inspiring role models for the next generation of female cell biologists.” – Professor Jordan Raff, former BSCB President.

 The Winner of the 2021 WICB Early Career Medal is

-You can watch her medal lecture on our YouTube Channel.
+You can watch BSCB WICB medal lectures on our YouTube Channel.